 Here’s how you reinstall macOS Mojave

-macOS Mojave is here and by now you may have installed it and started playing with some of its new features, like the new Continuity Camera that lets you use your iPhone as a scanner on your Mac, or the new Gallery view in Finder, or maybe the new screenshot tools.
+macOS Mojave is here, and, by now, you may have installed it and started playing with some of its new features, like the Continuity Camera that lets you use your iPhone as a scanner on your Mac, the new Gallery view in Finder, or maybe the newly introduced screenshot tools.

-However, it’s also possible, given that macOS Mojave is a very new release and still being fine tuned by Apple, that you’ve run into problems and need to reinstall.
+However, it’s also possible that you’ve run into problems and need to reinstall.
 Thankfully, that’s very easy to do.
 Before we get to that, however, it’s worth eliminating one other possible cause of the problems you may be experiencing.